Zoë

 2002 eponymous debut.
 The new album was recorded live over three

-days in a barn in Omeath, County Louth, with - as Conway notes
+days in a barn in Omeath, County Louth, with - as Conway notes in

-Guitarist Steve Cooney and bodhrán player Robbie Harris
+Guitarist Steve Cooney and bodhrán player Robbie Harris provide

-in point, full of verve and swagger, and it's reprised at the
+full of verve and swagger, and it's reprised at the end of the album

-end of the album as a "bonus track" recorded live at
+as a "bonus track" recorded live at the Willie Clancy

-the Willie Clancy Summer School in 2006.
-Along with a number of
+Summer School in 2006.
+Along with a number of other tunes on the

-other tunes on the CD, it's a Conway original; other standouts
+CD, it's a Conway original; other standouts in this category include

-in this category include the driving 'Dannan's Reel', written
+the driving 'Dannan's Reel', written for her "wee scamp of

-for her "wee scamp of a nephew", and an evocative Scottish-influenced
+a nephew", and an evocative Scottish-influenced number called

-sound great on the Highland pipes and I suspect that she's right.
+the Highland pipes and I suspect that she's right.

 On two Charlie Lennon compositions, 'The Smiling Bride' and 'The